-Since the appointment of Dr. Peterside as the Director to promoting the chances of bilateral relations General of NIMASA, he has been at the forefront of attracting amongst nations, thereby bringing about an increment in Foreign Direct Investment (FDI) into the nation's maritime
+Since the appointment of Dr. Peterside as the Director General of NIMASA, he has been at the forefront of attracting Foreign Direct Investment (FDI) into the nation's maritime sector.

-One of such efforts in wooing investors was by tackling the issues relating to safety and security on the nation's waterways which are crucial to the guest for attracting FDI to the sector.
+One of such efforts in wooing investors was by tackling the issues relating to safety and security on the nation's waterways which are crucial to the quest for attracting FDI to the sector.

-In order to boost investors confidence, NIMASA has gone shares of voting stock is the criterion for determining the a step further to propose an anti-piracy bill, which is currently before the National Assembly, with the intent of giving In the case of Nigeria, the demand for FDI has become the Agency the legal framework to prosecute all forms of criminalities on the nation's territorial waterways.
+In order to boost investors confidence, NIMASA has gone a step further to propose an anti-piracy bill, which is currently before the National Assembly, with the intent of giving the Agency the legal framework to prosecute all forms of criminalities on the nation's territorial waterways.
 Also assurances have been given to stakeholders that the agency will leave no stone unturned to ensure zero tolerance to all forms of illegalities in our waterways.